Serafim-End/periodicity-research/README.md

-If you wanna test Korotkov algortihms - see the cluster link if you wanna test the STNR algorithm - ask about C# implementation
+If you wanna test Korotkov algortihms - see the cluster link if you wanna test the STNR algorithm - ask about Python / C# implementation
+                                       that based on masudio implementation

 if you wanna test algorithm from existing package with FLOYD / BRENT / GOSPER / NIVASH - ask about the test program that implemented on Java ( with nice GUI interface :-) )